KalubaChikonde/ConsenSys-Academy-Blockchain-Developer-Program-Project/documentation/design_pattern_decisions.md

 ## 2. Fail Early and Fail Loud

-The `require` keyword is used throughout the contract to checck as early as possible whether certain conditions are met.
+The `require` keyword is used throughout the contract to check as early as possible whether certain conditions are met.
 This helps reduce unnecessary code execution.

 ```
 //SongRegistry.sol